-Most pregnant women will want to eat an additional 340 calories per day during the second trimester and an extra 450 calories a day during the third trimester, according to the Academy of Nutrition and Dietetics.
+Most pregnant women will want to eat an additional 340 calories per day during the second trimester andn extra 450 calories a day during the third trimester, according to the Academy of Nutrition and Dietetics.

 Nutrition Concerns with a Plant-Based Pregnancy Diet

-This can threaten pregnancy, as anemia is associated with a higher risk of low birthweight, as well as preterm labor and delivery.
+This can threaten pregnancy, as anemia is associated with a higher risk of low birth weight, as well as preterm labor and delivery.
 Since iron-deficiency anemia tends to have a higher prevalence among vegetarian populations, you should be more cautious about increasing your intake of this nutrient.

 During pregnancy, you need 27 milligrams daily of iron.
 To meet this increased requirement of iron, you'll need to up your intake of iron-rich foods.
 These include leafy greens such as spinach as well as dried beans, peas, lentils, and iron-fortified cereals.
 You can also consider an iron supplement.

 B vitamins, such as vitamin B12 and folic acid, are essential for healthy pregnancy.
-Deficiencies in these plant-baed vitamins have been linked with neural tube defects that affect the spine and brain.
+Deficiencies in these plant-based vitamins have been linked with neural tube defects that affect the spine and brain.

 Folate deficiency is also associated with low intake of leafy greens and legumes, making the problem easy to counter if you're aware of the risks.
 During pregnancy, you need 2.6 micrograms of vitamin B12 daily.

 Protein-rich foods should be a part of every big meal because of the role that the nutrient plays during pregnancy.
 Protein is essential for healthy fetal growth and development, as well as to support many changes in your body.

 Other Essential Nutrients

 Similarly, vitamin D plays a crucial role in skeletal development, including the teeth and bones.
 Healthy fats like the omega-3s DHA and EPA are needed for development of the fetal brain and nervous system.
 Omega-3s also help boost immunity and may help prevent respiratory problems such as maternal pneumonia.

 Vitamin D can only be obtained through increased sunlight exposure and by eating a small list of foods that contain the vitamin.
 When it comes to omega-3s and other healthy fats, fatty fish may be the best source; but good plant-based alternatives exist.
 Is canola oil good for you during pregnancy?

-Despite your best efforts, nutritional deficiencies can develop during pregnancy, whether you follow a plant-based pregnancy diet or not.
+Despite your best efforts, nutritional deficiencies can develop during pregnancy, whether you follow a vegetarian diet during pregnancy or not.
 Therefore, it’s important that you speak with your healthcare provider and get your nutrient levels tested regularly.